 Grill the Chicken

 Once the chicken has marinated overnight and I'm ready to cook, I preheat my outdoor grill or grill pan on medium heat.
 While the grill is heating up, using tongs, I remove the chicken thighs from the bag, gently shaking off the excess marinade into the bag before placing the chicken on a plate.
 This may seem like an extra step, but this helps to mitigate the risk of flare ups.

-I grill the chicken on medium heat for 5-6 minutes per side and remove to a fresh plate.
-I allow the chicken to rest for 5 minutes before slicing it into ½ inch strips.
+I grill the chicken on medium heat for 5-6 minutes per side, remove it to a fresh plate and allow the chicken to rest for 5 minutes before slicing it into ½-inch strips.
 This helps the chicken retain its moisture.

-Spice up your life - or at least your lunch or dinner - with these healthy, flavor-packed Low FODMAP Chicken Shawarma Quinoa Bowls!
-This version of shawarma is made with marinated chicken grilled on a barbecue or grill pan, served alongside crunchy veggies over nutritious quinoa, and topped with cooling tzatziki.
-Gluten-free and lactose-free when the feta garnish is omitted.
+Spice up your life - or at least your lunch or dinner - with these healthy, flavor-packed Low FODMAP Grilled Chicken Shawarma Quinoa Bowls!
+This low FODMAP version of shawarma is made with marinated chicken grilled on a barbecue or grill pan, served alongside crunchy veggies over nutritious quinoa, and topped with cooling low FODMAP tzatziki.
+Low FODMAP, gluten-free, and lactose-free (when the feta garnish is omitted).

 - 1.75 pounds boneless, skinless chicken thighs